AhmedNasser-bug/Twinkies-Store-Management-App/README.md

 4. Twinkies Store Business Layer: contains a csproj file contianing all the business layer classes used to implement any kind of interface.
 5. Test Presentation layer: ASP.NET Web APP test intrface for the Twinkies Store management app (not implemented).
 6.
+# Technologies
-# Technologies: MSSQL, T-SQL, C#, .Net 9, ADO.Net, GitHub, Claude 3.5 Sonnet.
+MSSQL, T-SQL, C#, .Net 9, ADO.Net, GitHub, Claude 3.5 Sonnet.

 # Not Tested yet:
 1. T-SQL Stored procedures.